kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 #### Optional Second Alpha

-- Decided whether we introduce a `whenCriterionAchived=continue` and `whenCriterionAchived=continueWithRecreations`.
+- Decided whether we introduce a `whenCriteriaAchived=continue` and `whenCriteriaAchived=continueWithRecreations`.
 Please see the [Possibility for the lingering pods to continue running after the job meets the successPolicy](#possibility-for-the-lingering-pods-to-continue-running-after-the-job-meets-the-successpolicy) section for discussion points.
 - Decided whether we introduce a new CronJob concurrentPolicy, `ForbidUntilJobSuccessful`.